 The highest 24-hour moving average concentrations for PM{10} at Upper Hutt were recorded in early July 2001.
-The peak PM{10} levels during the winter of 2001 were higher than those recorded for the previous winter.
-This is due to an extended period of cold, calm weather this winter.
+The peak PM{10} levels during the winter of 2002 were lower than those recorded for the previous winter.
+This is due to milder weather this winter.